Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Introduction

 An alternative and more controllable approach involves decoupling the generation of relativistic electron bunches from the attosecond pulse generation process.
 This separation allows for (i) independent generation and optimization of the electron bunch quality and (ii) a separate backscattering interaction for flexible tuning of the resulting XUV attosecond emission.
 Thomson backscattering of high-intensity laser pulses by relativistic electron bunches—long recognized as a robust mechanism for x-ray generation \cite{Lee2003, Li2015, Yan2017}—is founded on this principle.
 In this context, coherent Thomson backscattering (CTS) \cite{Kulagin2004, Kulagin2007} offers a compelling route to simultaneously upshift the carrier frequency and compress an entire femtosecond (fs) laser pulse into a single attosecond burst with relativistic intensity.
 This method inherently eliminates the need for temporal gating or spectral filtering, as the full pulse is coherently reflected and compressed.
 To ensure coherence, however, the electron bunch must be ultrathin—on the order of the emitted wavelength, typically a few nanometers.
 When such a dense electron sheet is accelerated to velocities approaching the speed of light, it effectively acts as a relativistic mirror.

 To generate isolated \emph{as} pulses via CTS, the interaction must be confined to a single reflection event from a relativistically moving electron bunch \cite{Wu2009_443}.
 This requires the formation of a solitary, ultra-thin, and coherent electron mirror propagating at relativistic velocities, with which a counter-propagating laser pulse can interact.
 A well-established method for producing high-quality relativistic electron bunches is laser wakefield acceleration (LWFA), where intense, ultra-short laser pulses interact with underdense plasma.
 In this regime, electrons are accelerated to relativistic energies and can subsequently interact with a counter-propagating laser pulse \cite{Bulanov2003, Schwoerer2006, Pirozhkov2007,TaPhuoc2012}.
-While LWFA can produce highly energetic electron bunches, achieving the high peak electron densities required for forming a relativistic electron sheet (RES) remains a significant challenge.
-One promising approach involves the interaction of intense laser pulses with nanometer-scale solid-density foil targets.
+Although LWFA can produce highly energetic electron bunches, achieving the high peak electron densities required for the formation of a RES remains a significant challenge.
+One promising approach, not based on LWFA, involves the interaction of intense laser pulses with nanometer-scale solid-density foil targets.
 This method can generate relativistic electron bunches with optimized density and energy distributions, enabling the production of intense attosecond pulses.
-In such a backscattering scheme, two counter-propagating laser pulses—a drive and a source—interact with an ultra-thin solid foil \cite{Kulagin2004, Kulagin2007}.
+In such a backscattering scheme, two counter-propagating laser pulses interact with an ultra-thin solid foil \cite{Kulagin2004, Kulagin2007}.
 The drive pulse must be sufficiently intense to expel electrons from the foil and accelerate them to relativistic velocities before the target disintegrates.
 The resulting overdense, nanometer-scale RES, when illuminated by the counter-propagating few-cycle source pulse, emits spatially coherent, Doppler-upshifted radiation with sub-femtosecond temporal duration.
 Although, the use of multiple RESs for high harmonic generation (HHG) has been demonstrated experimentally with multi-cycle, linearly polarized laser pulses \cite{Kiefer2013}, the generation of a single dense RES capable of producing isolated attosecond pulses remains an open challenge.